Want to know what businesses and entertainers to support and boycott? Here are some executives and celebrities who supported Biden or Trump.

-But as far as swaying voters, what effect do political endorsements have?
-If it’s Oprah Winfrey, who endorsed Biden, the effect can be large, as one study found in the 2008 presidential election.
-On the other side, Rush Limbaugh’s endorsement of Trump can also sway more than a few, though his listeners tend to be hard-line Trump supporters in the first place while Oprah attracts many apolitical viewers.
+While as far as swaying voters, only someone like Oprah Winfrey, who endorsed Joe Biden, can impact many people, one study found.
+On the other side, Rush Limbaugh’s endorsement of Donald Trump can also sway more than a few, though his listeners tend to be hard-line Trump supporters in the first place while Oprah attracts many apolitical viewers.

-The endorsement of Biden by former Senator Jeff Flake, a Republican from Arizona, may help sway some independents and Republicans to cast a ballot for the Democrat in that swing state this year.
+The endorsement of Biden by former Senator Jeff Flake, a Republican from Arizona, may have helped sway some independents and Republicans to cast a ballot for the Democrat in that swing state that this year went to Biden.
 But most endorsements do little to sway voters, though they can impact people’s views of the celebrity who does the endorsement, polls find.

 Maybe I could see voting for Trump for a change and entertainment value in 2016.
 But after four years of this shitshow, you still support this clown?